parimalp/awslabs_2018_2/Makefile_Flow_lab.md

 Software emulation allow functionality of the software application to be verified.
 Hardware emulation allow the verification of the functionality of the generated logic generated for the FPGA and the application working together.

-1. Execute the following commands in the terminal to build and run the *SW (CPU) emulation* flow for the SDAccel &#39;hello world&#39; example:
+1. Execute the following commands in the terminal to build and run the *SW emulation* flow for the SDAccel &#39;hello world&#39; example:
     ```
       cd helloworld_ocl
       make clean